-A TV cannot be left connected to the graphics card if two analog monitors are connected to your RADEONTM card, even if the TV is off and not enabled in the software.
+A TV cannot be left connected to the card if two analog monitors are connected, even if the TV is off and not enabled in the software.

-An analog monitor connected to the DVI-I connector cannot be left connected to your RADEONTM card when TV out is enabled.
-In both cases, your RADEONTM card will become overloaded, resulting in a dim image on all devices.
+An analog monitor connected to the DVI-I connector cannot be left connected to the card when TV out is enabled.
+In both cases, your graphics card will become overloaded, resulting in a dim image on all devices.